 Required Training for All Student Employees

-CWU has a zero-tolerance position on all forms of discrimination, harassment, and other inappropriate workplace behavior.
-In order to highlight the importance of this the University's stance is that all university employees partake in a mandatory trainings, which includes student employees, to complete the two courses (preventing sexual harassment and Preventing employment discrimination).
-Washington State law requires that the course be taken every three years.
+For many years CWU has offered various classes to employees including courses in preventing sexual harassment and employment discrimination; CWU has a zero-tolerance position on all forms of discrimination, harassment, and other inappropriate workplace behavior.
+In order to highlight the importance of this training and the University's stance, the Human Resources (HR) office has asked all employees (including students) to complete the two courses (preventing sexual harassment and Preventing employment discrimination) by April 1.

 “We want to make sure employees know how important it is to ensure an inclusive and positive environment on campus,” said Gail Farmer, Equal Opportunity and Professional Development administrator.
 “These issues occur on all college campuses across the nation and what sets us apart is how we respond to issues when they arise.
 These policies actually are designed to protect our employees.”

 For addition information, contact Gail Farmer at ext.
 2206.

 New Location - Student Employment Office

 As of January 1, 2013, the Student Employment office is located in the main office Human Resources, Bouillon 140.
 The telephone number and email address remain the same: 509-963-1202 and email@example.com.